 Starting in November 2020 a number of select DoD RFPs will include a requirement that all bidding contractors must meet a minimum of Level 1 CMMC certification to qualify.
 These certification requirements will continue to be phased in over the next several years until it is a prerequisite to bid on any contract with DoD.
 The best way to comply with these requirements is to follow the path to CMMC as outlined in this diagram.

-2. Remediation - We can help you with preparing your remediation plan and in following through on your remediation activities and implementation of changes.
+2. Remediation - We can help you with preparing your Plan of Action and Milestones (POAM) and Corrective Action Plan (CAP) and in tracking your remediation activities and milestones.

 3. Audit and Certification - This is when it's time to hire a C3PAO (Certified Third Party Assessment Organization), undergo and audit and work with the C3PAO to get certified in the desired level.

 4. Optimization - Once certified, you should plan to be on a path of continuous improvement and optimization of your operations.

 In time, all defense contractors will be required to achieve at minimum Level 1 certification.